Farfetch/rules-framework/README.md

 Rules.Framework is a generic rules framework that allows defining and evaluating rules for complex business scenarios.

 Why use rules?
 Most of us at some point, while developing software to support a business, have come across fast paced business logic changes.
-Sometimes, business needs changes overnight, which requires a fast response to changes by engineering teams.
-By using rules, changing a calculus formula or a value mapping no longer requires code changes/endless CI/CD pipelines, QA validation, and so on...
+Sometimes, business needs change overnight, which requires a fast response to changes by engineering teams.
+By using rules, changing a calculus formula, a value mapping or simply a toggle configuration no longer requires code changes/endless CI/CD pipelines, QA validation, and so on...
 Business logic changes can be offloaded to configuration scenarios, instead of development scenarios.

 [![Build status](https://ci.appveyor.com/api/projects/status/bhu3hh8cag509l4s/branch/master?svg=true)](https://ci.appveyor.com/project/pikenikes/rules-framework/branch/master)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=pikenikes_rules-framework&metric=alert_status)](https://sonarcloud.io/dashboard?id=pikenikes_rules-framework)